itom-project/itom-project.github.io/_sources/plugins/grabber/pgrFlyCapture.rst.txt

 * itom setup 2.1.0: This plugin has been compiled using the FlyCapture 2.7.3.18
 * itom setup 2.2.0: This plugin has been compiled using the FlyCapture 2.7.3.18, under Windows it requires the Microsoft C++ Redistributable 2012
 * itom setup 3.0.0: This plugin has been compiled using the FlyCapture 2.7.3.18, under Windows it requires the Microsoft C++ Redistributable 2012
+* itom setup 3.1.0: This plugin has been compiled using the FlyCapture 2.11.3.425, under Windows it requires the Microsoft C++ Redistributable 2012

 Linux
 ======